Logo

 During the review, David Lechner provided specific feedback to improve code consistency and modern standards.
 He requested adjustments to the indentation logic—specifically ensuring alignment with opening parentheses or using an extra tab for long lines—and recommended replacing hardcoded values with the BITS_PER_BYTE macro.
 Additionally, he suggested updating the sign field to the newly adopted format name, advising that a precursor patch be created to rename existing instances within the file to maintain uniformity.

-The new version of the code he talked about was actually in testing branch, so we did a rebase to have the correct work in our branch.
+The new version of the code he talked about was actually in testing branch (instead of togreg), so we did a rebase to have the correct work in our branch.

 Other maintainers also reviewed the patch series but offered no additional suggestions.